 - The proposed fees meet our established minimums, are adequate to achieve our desired realization, and meet the client’s needs.

-Achieving strategic growth begins with determining a blueprint of your firm’s ideal clients and turning away the those who don’t meet your criteria.
-We realize this can be hard to do, but we promise this process will make for happier employees with higher realization (because they will be working with clients they enjoy!).
+Achieving strategic growth begins with a blueprint of your firm’s ideal clients.
+Turning away those who don’t meet your criteria is hard to do.
+We promise this process will make for happier employees with higher realization (because they will be working with clients they enjoy!).
 Contact us for help in establishing a client acceptance policy for your firm.